Skip to main content

 Did you know?

-Sulbutiamine was developed in Japan and gained clinical use in France as Arcalion for asthenia.
+Sulbutiamine is a synthetic derivative of vitamin B1 developed in Japan and later used clinically in France as Arcalion for treating asthenia.

 Forms of Sulbutiamine